Gamma-Associates-Ltd/meridian-docs/Chart Model Specification.md

 > Formatting for the plot area.

 `seriesGap` : Number
-> The space between two categories in a bar or column chart.
-Value range from 0 to 1
+> The space between two two bar or column clusters as a percentage of the bar or column width.
+The value will be between 0 and 5.

 `series` : [Series\[\]](series.md)
 > Array.
 Contains formatting for each data series in chart